glossary

 Igitero (plur. ibitero): group of killers.

-Iyenzi: insulting term in Kinyarwanda which means cockroach.
+Iyenzi: insulting term in Kinyarwanda meaning cockroach.

 Note on the administrative organization of Rwanda in 1994